 HQ: Geneva, Switzerland

-*For 2010, ITU’s operational emissions are presented according to an updated UN-approved format.
-The air travel figures include the effects of overhead travelling as well as of mission travelling.
-The “staff” complement also includes all non-staff persons managed and paid for by ITU.
+ITU’s operational emissions are presented according to an updated UN-approved format.
+The air travel figures include the effects of entitlement travelling as well as of mission travelling.
+The “staff” complement also includes the "full-time equivalent" complement of all non-staff persons managed and paid for by ITU.

 As a global organization with Member States, industry Sector Members and academia, ITU offers its unique sectoral competences to play a leading role in developing an integrated approach to the relation between Information and Communication Technologies (ICTs) and climate change, focusing on technology, monitoring, adaptation and mitigation.
 ITU works closely with its Membership to lead efforts to achieve a climate neutral ICT industry and to promote sustainable development through the use of ICTs.